sigmaSd/deno-matrix-bot/README.md

 - Thats it now you can run the bot and it will respond to mentions
 - To revoke a token in case of a leak, run the client with the token and use `client.logout()`.
 To get a new token use the element ui

+ ## Example
+ checkout https://github.com/sigmaSd/matrix-bot-1/ for a more advanced bot example